noelb/vizutil.js/README.md

 ## Other (even more) excellent libraries

-If you like this library, you'll probably also find these libraries to be incredibly useful.
+If you like this library, you'll probably  find these libraries to be incredibly useful as well.
 * https://pomax.github.io/bezierjs/
 * https://github.com/jsplumb/jsBezier